numerai/numerai-cli/README.md

 * A Fargate task to run your compute job in the ECS (Elastic Container Service)
 * A lambda endpoint that schedules your compute job to run

 There's actually a bunch of other bits of glue in AWS that are setup to run this, but these 3 are the most important.
-The lambda endpoint corresponds to the submission url that your provide back to Numer.ai.
+The lambda endpoint corresponds to the submission url that your provide back to Numerai.
 The ECR is where `numerai docker deploy` will push your image to.
 Fargate is where your task actually runs in the ECS, and it's where you'll want to look if things don't appear to be actually submitting.

 ## Docker example